Lima Memorial Health System Logo

 • Arterial blood gases

-• Blood cultures to identify the bacteria
+• Blood cultures or other tests to identify the bacteria

 • Bronchoscopy to view the airways and diagnose lung disease